mathaiml5/ap-statistics/README.md

 # Is the Price Right?
 Home price modeling using Supervised Learning and Regression Models
-## Final project for AP statistics by Vishak Srikanth
+### Final project submitted for AP statistics at Stanford Online High School
+### by Vishak Srikanth
-## May 2020
+### May 2020

 For many people, buying a home is one of life’s major milestones.
 Not only is it a significant financial commitment, but it is also a symbol of their self-worth.
 For some, buying a home is purely an investment opportunity from which they plan to earn profits or use as a means to build wealth.
-The attributes of a home (i.e. location, layout, size) can shape a person’s lifestyle and influence how happy they are in their homes.
+The features or desirable charactersitics of a home (i.e. location, layout, size) can shape a person’s lifestyle and influence how happy they are in their homes.
-For some of the proud homeowners, the housing booms have been a boon but for othes saving up enough money to make a down payment and choosing the right property that matches their needs can be a difficult task.
+For some of the proud homeowners, the housing booms have been a boon but for others saving up enough money to make a down payment and choosing the right property that matches their needs can be a difficult task.
 In either case, what people want to know is: Is a particular home worth it?
 Naturally, home prices vary depending on the size, layout, amenities, among other property characteristics and fluctuate over time.
 With so many attributes, it can be difficult to get a clear idea of what a fair price range for a home is.
 Inspired by discussions in the class and what we learned while studying statistics, I want to explore the question of